 Restoration

 Recovery is a fundamental component of the training process in cycling and is often underestimated.
 While intensive training sessions provide the crucial stimuli for performance improvements, the actual adaptation of the body occurs during recovery phases.
-Without adequate recovery, even the most ambitious training plans cannot reach their full potential and, in the worst case, lead to Training overload and performance losses.
+Without adequate recovery, even the most ambitious training plans cannot reach their full potential and, in the worst case, lead to Overreaching and performance losses.

 Physiological Foundations of Recovery